hashicorp/nomad-driver-podman/README.md

 * **network_mode** - Set the [network mode](http://docs.podman.io/en/latest/markdown/podman-run.1.html#options) for the container.

-- `bridge`: create a network stack on the default bridge
+- `bridge`: (default for rootful) create a network stack on the default bridge
 - `none`: no networking
 - `container:id`: reuse another container's network stack
 - `host`: use the Podman host network stack.
 Note: the host mode gives the